Josverl/wokwi_esp32_micropython/README.md

 # Running Wokwi Simulations in Vscode

 This is an extension of the work done by .... and adds a few changes

 - It can run using CodeSpaces
- - It can run without the need to install Docker Desktop (or a similar tool) When using docker, the docker base is changed to standard ubuntu, rather than espresif's EDF SKD image.
-This reduces complexity and avoids errors when the EDF updates.
+- It can run without the need to install Docker Desktop (or a similar tool) When using docker, the docker base is changed to standard ubuntu, rather than espresif's IDF SKD image.
+This reduces complexity and avoids errors when the IDF updates (frequently).
 - It supports nested folder structure underneath the `./src` folder.
 - The filesystem can be rebuilt, mounted and the emulater restarted with a single keypress (Ctrl-Shift-B)
 - Adds syntax higlighting and static type checking for MicroPython Esp32 v1.20.0
 - preconfigures serial port using the serial over TCP (rfc2217)

 Work in progress:

 - Support the rp2040 (Pi Pico)
 - Support additional ESP CPUs
 - mpremote over serial over TCP (rfc2217)

 ## Setup